WMSC (FM)

-WMSC is a non-commercial, college radio station located at and owned by Montclair State University in Montclair, New Jersey, United States.
-WMSC broadcasts at 90.3 MHz, online at www.wmscradio.com and is also available on the iHeartRadio App & Platforms.
-WMSC is operated by the students of Montclair State University with university administrator Anabella Poland serving as its current General Manager.
+WMSC is a college radio station located at and owned by Montclair State University in Montclair, New Jersey, United States.
+WMSC broadcasts at 90.3 MHz.
+WMSC is operated by the students of Montclair State University with university administrator Anabella Poland serving as its current general manager.

 Programming

 The station broadcasts and charts alternative/indie rock and pop with a healthy dose of talk, news and sports.
-Overnight and weekend shifts feature a variety of specialty shows and community programming.
-WMSC broadcasts 24 hours a day, 7 days a week during the semester and slightly less often during school breaks.
+Overnight and weekend shifts feature a variety of specialty shows, and community programming.

 Specialty shows

 During evening hours and a few weekend shifts WMSC broadcasts specialty shows: